alexisbl14/netflix-content-analysis-2008-2020/README.md

 # Netflix Streaming Content Analysis (2008–2020) (March 2025 - Present) (Work in Progress)
-This project explores trends in Netflix's content from January 2008 to January 2020 using a cleaned and transformed dataset from Tableau Public (insert here).
+This project explores trends in Netflix's content from January 2008 to January 2020 using a cleaned and transformed [dataset](https://public.tableau.com/app/learn/sample-data) from Tableau Public.
 It analyzes growth trends, genre and rating distributions, and country-level contributions — offering insight into how Netflix’s global catalog has evolved.

 ## Project Highlights